Richard Scudamore: International interest

+Scudamore served as the inaugural chair of the World Leagues Forum (WLF), an organization representing professional association football leagues, when it was established in 2016.

 Leak of private emails

 In May 2014, emails written by Scudamore were leaked by a former temporary PA to the Sunday Mirror.
 Scudamore immediately apologised and said that the emails were "...an error of judgment that I will not make again", also saying that they were "private emails exchanged between colleagues and friends of many years".

 The emails were condemned by MPs Tracey Crouch and Gloria de Piero.
 Crouch, a qualified football coach and manager of a girls' football team, said that, "It's disappointing at a time when he's trying to encourage more women to play football that he is using derogatory terminology like this...it's important that somebody who is promoting the women's game shouldn't be using this sort of language."
 The emails were also criticised by Minister for Sport and the Olympics Helen Grant.

 Karren Brady, West Ham's vice-chair, said she had known Scudamore for 20 years and he was "categorically not sexist".